guitarbeat/HeliosBillyBass/README.md

 # HeliosBillyBass

-Consolidated Arduino animatronics workspace with full history preserved (via git subtree).
+Consolidated Arduino animatronics workspace with full history preserved via git subtree.

+## Overview

+This repository groups multiple firmware efforts for the singing fish and supporting Helios documentation.

-## Structure
+## Repository layout

+- `firmware/` – microcontroller workspace
-- firmware/projects/billybass_v2: fresh attempt at fish control
+  - `projects/billybass_v2/` – fresh attempt at controlling the fish
-- firmware/projects/archive/btbillybass: archived working prototype
+  - `projects/archive/btbillybass/` – archived Bluetooth Billy Bass prototype (read-only)
-- firmware/projects/helios: Helios docs, mkdocs site, and examples
+  - `projects/helios/` – documentation site, examples, and supporting materials

-Each subproject keeps its own docs and assets within its folder.
+Each project keeps its own source, docs, and libraries within its folder.

-## Development
+## Getting started

-- Work inside the subfolders under `firmware/`
+1. Navigate to a project under `firmware/projects/`.
-- Open the `.ino` projects in Arduino IDE or your preferred environment
+2. Open the respective `.ino` file in the Arduino IDE or your preferred environment.
+3. See `firmware/README.md` for more details.

-## Origin
+## History

-This monorepo consolidates the previous repositories after history-preserving merge.
+This monorepo consolidates previous repositories while preserving their history.